 Some grocery stores offer meals that include poke and rice—not a bad option if you're on the go, but if you have kitchen facilities it's a much better deal to just buy the poke (about a quarter of a pound per person) and cook the rice yourself.

-I've also found the prepared sushi sold at Hawaiian grocery stores to be cheaper and of a better quality than what I can get at home.
-In Kihei, my default dinner was a $12.49 rainbow roll—not only was it about 50 percent larger than your typical sushi roll, it included a few pieces of nigiri on the side.
+I've also found the prepared sushi sold at Hawaiian grocery stores to be cheaper and of a better quality than what I can get at home, with rolls costing about $7.49-$11.99.
+One of my favorite meals in on our 2023 trip was from a sushi assortment from the Kihei Foodland, with two rolls and four pieces of nigiri for $15.99.

 You don't need to dine out to experience Hawaiian cuisine—often, the grocery store deli is stocked with local specialties.
 There will definitely be Spam musubi, a compact portion of rice topped with a thin slice of Spam and wrapped with nori.
 One is a filling snack, and two or three can serve as a light meal.